Table of Content

 - Recreate the issue you are seeing.

-- To save: Each console varies from browser to browser but generally you can: Right click > Save as (notepad text file).
+- To save: Each console varies from browser to browser but generally you can: Right click (inside the console tab window) > Save as (notepad text file).
 Or Right Click > Select All, Right click > Copy.
 Then you'll want to paste that into a text file.

-- These text files tend to be rather small so you should be able to attach this directly to the ticket.
+- These text files tend to be small so you will be able to attach it directly to the ticket.

 Hand held device logs